javidjamae/stripe-vibe-coding-companion/README.md

 Tips:
 - Subtree commits are regular commits inside your app repo; no special tooling needed for consumers.
 - Use `--squash` if you prefer a cleaner history in your app repo.

+---

+## Contributing

+We welcome contributions, feedback, and corrections.
+If you find gaps, have improvements, or want to add examples:

+- Open a GitHub Issue with context, links, and suggested changes
+- Or submit a Pull Request (PR) with a clear description and rationale

+Guidelines:
+- Keep modules focused and practical (production-oriented patterns over theory)
+- Include references or examples when proposing new patterns
+- Small fixes (typos/formatting) are welcome as direct PRs

+Thanks for helping improve Stripe for SaaS: A Vibe Coding Companion.